 7. Take Frequently Asked Questions and Start Answering Them in Quora

 As content marketing continues to evolve, repurposing content has never been more important.
-The internet is filled with so much content and creating new content every week, month, and year simply isn’t feasible for the majority of companies—nor is it even necessary.
+The internet is already filled with so much content, and creating new content every week, month, and year simply isn’t feasible for the majority of companies—nor is it even necessary.
 So if you haven’t started experimenting with different formats yet, it’s probably time to get started.
 Repurposing content is essentially about working smarter, not harder and getting as much exposure from your content as possible.